 Chuck Hancock, M.Ed, LPC is a Licensed Professional Counselor in the state of CO.
 He has completed comprehensive training in the Hakomi Method of Experiential Psychotherapy, a mindfulness mind-body centered approach and is a student of depth psychology.
 Chuck guides individuals and groups in self-exploration providing them with insight and tools for change.
 He also incorporates nature as a therapy tool to help shift perspective and inspire new patterns.

-Even when I’m working with individuals who are not interested in working on their relationships, we have a relationship with ourselves.
+Even when I’m working with individuals who aren’t interested in improving their relationships, we still have a relationship with ourselves.
 How we talk to and how we feel about ourselves perhaps matters the most!
 How well we know ourselves and how we relate to ourselves is the foundation of our ability to enjoy life and engage effectively with the world.

-One of the useful theories or lenses to use in talking about relationships is attachment.
-In simple language, attachment is a way to describe how able we are and how safe it is to connect with another human.
+One useful theory or lens for talking about relationships is attachment theory.
+In simple terms, attachment describes how well we connect with another person and how safe it is to do so.
 Attachment begins at birth and changes throughout life.
 If we are well supported and attuned to, it is easy for us to connect with others and easy for us to be alone.
 If we hit roadblocks along the way, we can face various challenges in connecting with others.
 This is most obviously seen in intimate relationships.
-However, peer relationships are also effective by our attachment styles.
-This can impact everything from finding an intimate partner to having friends and social support, to parenting, to being successful in our career.
+However, peer relationships are also affected by our attachment styles.
+This can impact everything from finding an intimate partner to having friends and social support, to parenting, to being successful in our careers.
 So if you have had struggles in any of those areas, read on to see where you might be able to heal and strengthen your relational abilities.

 Attachment starts with a solid foundation, or solid roots, if you will.
-With healthy, secure attachments, we can still stand tall in the strong winds and storms of life.
+With healthy, secure attachments, we can still stand tall in the face of the strong winds and storms of life.
 And we can be at peace when the storms pass.
-Without solid, healthy attachments, we get rocked, blown around, and are unable to rest and be at peace when there are no immediate challenges.
+Without solid, healthy attachments, we get rocked and blown around, unable to rest and be at peace when there are no immediate challenges.
 With unhealthy attachments, it is easy to turn to unstable comforts to feel better, like alcohol, drugs, unhealthy sexual behaviors, unhealthy people, screens – media, social media, video games, and more.
 With a secure, stable attachment, we can use these things in healthy, appropriate ways and turn to ourselves or appropriate people for healthy connection and comfort.

 Attachment theory describes attachment as being either secure or insecure.
 A secure attachment means the person is stable on their own AND can connect deeply with others to receive and give various forms of support or nourishment with appropriate levels of intimacy.
 Insecure attachment can manifest as anxiety (anxious attachment style) if someone gets too close or too far, avoidance (avoidant attachment style) of getting close to someone, or a combination of anxious or avoidant (anxious-avoidant attachment style) feelings or behaviors.

 Dr. Gordon Neufeld has gone further to describe six levels of attachment that happen during our key developmental years.
-These six drives can also demonstrate themselves in adulthood when we look at the types of relationships we have and how we connect or avoid our adult relationships.
+These six drives can also manifest in adulthood, as seen in the types of relationships we have and how we connect with or avoid others.
 Each of these six levels builds on the one before.
 That is, if we are underdeveloped at one level, it is harder to move on and have healthy relationships at the later levels.

 The six levels are: